Miramar (Weinheim): History

 The original swimming bath complex owned by the Town of Weinheim was offered for sale.
 In late-1987 Miramar was purchased by the Steinhart family for the symbolic price of one Deutsche Mark, after which significant expansion and development followed.

 Each year 20.34 TJ of geothermal heating is used, with hot water at 63.5 C extracted from a borehole with a flowrate of 9-10 L/s.

 The water park had its fortieth birthday in 2013, by which time 17.5 million people had visited.

 Works of art are present through the whole premises.

 The operation of the on-site shop and massage services are leased out, but the catering in the restaurants is kept in-house by Miramar.
 Of the 150 employees Miramar had in 2014, approximately fifty were working in the catering division, and twenty in cleaning.

 During the COVID-19 pandemic in Germany Miramar was closed for seven months.
 During closure the changing areas were renovated and additional electronic payment facilities introduced.

+In December 2024 a fire occurred in the Kristall Therma spa area causing €20 million of damage.
+Between December 2024 and summer 2025 Miramar remained closed for repair works and additional renovation worth €1.8 million.
+As of May 2025 reopening of the Sauna and pool areas were planned for 16 June 2025, followed later by the Therma area in December 2025.